 - Chatter Group and PaymentHub File

 - Chatter Group, PaymentHub File and Payment/Mandate Schedule

-- Configure the Bulk API batch sizes and concurrency modes separately for Installment, Payment and Transaction objects if necessary.
-You can also specify the default batch size for other objects.
-If you are unsure, leave the default as is.
+- Configure the Bulk API batch sizes and concurrency modes if necessary.
+If you are unsure, leave the defaults as is.

 - Click Save to store the settings.